 Thailand is located in southeast Asia.
 It is the about same size as the country of France.
 It shares borders with Myanmar (Burma) on the north and west, Laos on the north and east, Cambodia on the southeast, and Malaysia on its southern end.
 Thailand is ruled by an elected government and is inspired by the world's longest-reigning monarchy.
 Buddhism is the main religion of about 95% of the population.
 The country is often called the land of smiles.
 This slogan holds considerable truth to the Thai people who are gracious with a strong sense of self and humanity.
 Throughout history, Thailand has been known to create its own unique path and has tried to retain its past while moving into the future.
 The result is a country that has never been colonized by a foreign power and never sought to conquer a neighboring country.

 The largest city in Thailand is Bangkok.
 It has a population of about twelve million and is kind of like its own little world.
 To give you an idea on how big the city is, one out of every six Thai people live there.
 Bangkok's full name would take a whole paragraph to spell out but in English translates to City of Angels.
 It is the international gateway to much of southeast Asia.
 For tourists it seems like a bewildering maze of traffic, noise, and people.
 Yes, this is all true, but Bangkok is also Thailand's capitol and most famous city.
 It contains some of most beautiful temples and shrines.
 There is a lot of history to be discovered here and most people can not walk away without being impressed with places such as the Grand Palace, Wat Pho, Temple of Dawn, and Temple of the Emerald Buddha.
 In reality, the city of Bangkok bears little resemblence to the rest of the country.
-Most of Thailand is a rural patchwork of rice fields, villages, and forests.
+Most of Thailand is actually a rural patchwork of rice fields, villages, lakes, and forests.

 Thailand is generally divided into four regions: The central plains, the north, the northeast, and the south.